How Much Do Nose Piercings Hurt? (Pain Guide)

-Some people find numbing products useful and some don’t.
+Some people find numbing creams for nose piercings effective while others do not.
 You can purchase a numbing cream at a drug store before going in for a piercing.
 Keep in mind that you have to apply it early enough for it to have taken effect and close enough to your piercing appointment that it hasn’t worn off, and it only numbs the surface of the skin, reducing the feeling of the initial needle prick.

 Gun versus needle